 After lunch, we returned to our parked car at a metered spot just beyond the shops, outdoor market stalls, and cafes lining Battery Park Avenue.
 From there, we drove five minutes to The Flying Bike—owned by friends of Annie’s—to catch the start of our three-hour Downtown Asheville Electric Bike group tour.

-For more detail about the tour, check out “How to Find the Best Asheville, NC, Bike Tours & Paths,” where I share a review of the experience, a short video, and provide information about other bike tour options in Asheville and the surrounding area.
+For more detail about the tour, check out this companion article, where I share a review of the experience, a short video, and provide information about biking in and around Asheville.

 If you are looking to add more things to your want-to-do Asheville list, check out this list of the city’s 10 best attractions.